harry-honours-2025/harry-thesis-software/README.md

 ## Usage

-…
+Roulingo provides three subcommands:

+1. `convert` generates an instance from input data.
+2. `process` preprocesses the instance.
+3. `solve` runs the solver on a preprocessed instance.

 > [!TIP]
-> Run `roulingo --help` for an overview of available sub-commands.
+> Run `roulingo --help` to view all available subcommands and their options.

 ### Instance Construction